tmobile/magentaA11y/_checklist-web/number-input.md

   - when:  |
       swipe to focus on a number input
   - then:  |
+      enter a number
+    result: |
-      the number keypad is revealed
+      the numeric keypad is revealed

 ---